 This plane geometry course includes the study of perpendicular and parallel lines, angles and their relationships, congruent triangles and parallelograms and other polygonal regions.
 Also included are similar figures, the Pythagorean Theorem, circles, their tangents and secants, and three-dimensional geometry and transformational geometry.
-Near the end of the school year, students will take the geometry Standards of Learning test.
+Near the end of the school year, students will take the Geometry Standards of Learning test.

 ALGEBRA I A & B; ADVANCED ALGEBRA II A & B (2290AP, 2397BP), Grade 9, 1st & 2nd Sem.
-One Credit Per Sem.
+One Credit Per

-Prerequisite: Teacher recommendation and Foundations in Algebra or Pre-Algebra
+Sem.
+Prerequisite: Teacher recommendation and Foundations in Algebra or Pre-Algebra semester.

-This is a two-year math program taught in one year during a two-period block.
-Algebra is taught first semester.
 Instruction includes the properties and basic operations of natural numbers, their algebraic and graphical representation, and linear equations.
 Also included is the study of inequalities and systems of linear equations and inequalities.
 Advanced Algebra 2 is taught during the second semester.
 This course includes the study of equations, inequalities, relations, functions, systems of equations, matrices, polynomials, irrational numbers, complex numbers, and conic sections.
-The course also includes the study of higher degree polynomial functions. rational functions, exponential and logarithmic functions, statistics and probability.
+The course also includes the study of higher degree polynomial functions, rational functions, exponential and logarithmic functions, statistics and probability.
 Near the end of second semester students will take the Algebra II Standards of Learning test.